ektrah/libsodium-core/README.md

 `Sodium.PublicKeyAuth.Sign()` - Signs a message with [Ed25519](http://ed25519.cr.yp.to/), based on the supplied 64 byte private key.

 #### crypto_sign_open
 `Sodium.PublicKeyAuth.Verify()` - Verifies the signature and returns the clear-text message using [Ed25519](http://ed25519.cr.yp.to/) and the supplied 32-byte public key.
-Throws a `CryptographicException` if verification fails.

 #### crypto_sign_detached
 `Sodium.PublicKeyAuth.SignDetached()` - Similar to `crypto_sign`, except returns a `Signature` without the message.